mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Edgar's wife moved out of their home on November 1, 2023.
 She has not returned to the marital home.
 Edgar provides all the cost of keeping up the home for himself, and his dependent child, who is 6 years old.
 Edgar's wife is noncommunicative and does not respond to his calls.
 He cannot obtain a signature from her or any of her income information.
 He has not filed for divorce.
 What filing status should Edgar use?

 A. Single
 B. Married filing jointly (with a disclosure)
-C. Married filing separatelycorrect
+C. **Married filing separately correct**
 D. Head of household

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.